 Key Lime Pie is probably my all-time favorite dessert, though Mud Pie is a close second.
 I typically make it with the quick graham cracker crust, but I also love it with nuts (try Macadamia nuts!) or this cookie pie crust.

-I’ve used Key Limes when they are available and in season, but this pie is just as delicious using “Persian” limes, which are your basic grocery store variety and are way better than using the sometimes off-tasting bottled key lime juice.
+I’ve used Key Limes when they are available and in season, but this pie is just as good with “Persian” limes, which are your basic grocery-store variety and are way better than the sometimes-off-tasting bottled key lime juice.
+But I recommend a bottled brand below if you cannot find them, or just cannot be bothered.

 A pie loved by millions, I hope to make you a KLP lover too!
 Trust the process and the shared experiences of our baking community!
 You CAN do it!

-It does take a bit of pre-planning as it needs to cool and then chilled a couple of hours before being eaten, but WOW!
-If you are a key lime anything lover you will L O V E this crazy good Key Lime Pie!
+It does take a bit of pre-planning as it needs to cool and then be chilled for a couple of hours before being eaten, but WOW!
+If you are a key lime anything lover, you will L O V E this crazy good Key Lime Pie!

-- Sour Cream: I use full fat, but several readers have used full-fat fat thick plain Greek yogurt too!
+- Sour Cream: I use full-fat, but several readers have used full-fat, thick plain Greek yogurt too!

-- Zest from Key Limes: Usually available in the produce department or you may use Persian limes too (that’s your regular lime).
+- Zest from Key Limes: Usually available in the produce department or you may use Persian limes too (that’s a regular lime).
+A bit of lime zest makes all the difference

-- Egg Yolks: Help to thicken the cream pie filling, you may omit them for an egg free key lime pie, it will be a bit looser but the pie will still set up.
+- Egg Yolks: Help to thicken the cream pie filling, you may omit them for an egg free key lime pie, it will be a bit looser, be sure to chill for at least 6-8 hours.

-- Graham Cracker Crust Ingredients: finley crushed graham crackers, sugar and butter.
-You may also use gluten-free graham crackers, or be creative and use gingersnaps, biscoff cookies or your favorite crust!
+- Graham Cracker Crust Ingredients: finely crushed graham crackers, sugar, a pinch of kosher salt and butter(definitely add ¼ teaspoon of salt if using unsalted butter.
+You may also use gluten-free graham crackers, or be creative and use gingersnaps, Biscoff cookies, or your favorite crust!

 How to Make an Easy Graham Cracker Crust

-- Allow to cool on a cooling rack for 10 minutes, then place in freezer for 20 minutes until pie plate is cool to the touch.
+Let the crust cool on a cooling rack for 10 minutes, then place in the freezer for 20 minutes until the pie plate is cold to the touch.

 How to Make Key Lime Pie